blackfyre/sonoff-basic-webthing/README.md

 ## Features

+- [x] Connecting to a selected WiFi network
-- [ ] On/Off State representation
+- [x] On/Off State representation
-- [ ] Toggling the On/Off state via API
+- [x] Toggling the On/Off state via API
 - [ ] Toggling the On/Off state via Button
-- [ ] Green Light when connected to the network
+- [x] Green Light when connected to the network